pranshu314/Txt-Visual-Seperator/README.md

 - It then makes an html file with the output in the output directory.
 - It also creates a runs directory which stores all the past segmentation results.
   <br>
   _Note:_ There are two sample output files namely `person.html` and `winter.html` in the output directory.
+To view the demos correctly please run the demos using `make person` and `make winter`

 ## How to run